 There are two shapes available, a round implant and a teardrop-shaped implant.
 The more traditional of the two is the round implant, this offers the classic look that many women hope for when approaching this sort of procedure.
 The teardrop implant is much newer to the market, the silicone tends to be slightly thicker and thus tends to retain its shape.
 For ladies who want a specific area of their breast to be altered the teardrop is available in either a xe2x80x98tall’ or xe2x80x98wide’ oval shape to enhance a particular area such as the upper pole of the breast.

 3. Breast Uplift

-Breast uplift surgery can be combined with a breast enlargement to give the appearance of fuller breasts.
+Breast uplift surgery can be combined with breast enlargement to give the appearance of fuller breasts.
 This procedure takes around two and a half hours.
-Some women who have opted for surgery with particular emphasis on uplift comment that it does things such as enable them to wear a top without the need of a bra.
+Some women who have opted for surgery with particular emphasis on the uplift comment that it does things such as enable them to wear a top without the need of a bra.